peterfriese/cross-platform.mobi/documents/01-overview/01-introduction.md

 * Native apps, native performance
 * Not very mainstream approach
 * Only suitable for apps that fall into the category of apps supported by the DSL.
 Otherwise, you'll have to enhance the DSL and the code generator

+### Apps that act as a display engine ###

+If your applications follow a very homogenous structure, it might make sense to define the structure and behaviour of the application in a central system and let the frontend application render the layout as specified by this backend system.
+This makes sense especially for enterprise systems such as SAP where all of the application logic resides in the backend and the frontend serves just as a display engine.

+A number of proprietary solutions exist that only work in conjunction with specific backend systems, but there are also frameworks that are more flexible, such as RAPmobile.

+???
+WHat about MobileRoadie ??
+Does it fall into this category as well?

+Here is an illustration of this architecture:

+The consequences of this architecture are:

+* You only have to write the backend once
+* Usually, you do not have to write a frontend application, as the vendors of these solutions provide you with a "player" application that your users start in order to connect to your backend.
+Some solutions provide means to customize this player application and distribute branded versions of the player which then will directly connect to your backend system.
+* Most player apps are native apps so you'll get decent performance
+* Due to the very nature of this approach, the applications you can build with this approach are somewhat limited with respect to their scope